 - heating appliances: boilers, hot air generators, air heaters, infrared heaters (dark and light) and heat pumps;

 - cogeneration appliances (production of heat and electricity);

 - appliances producing hot water;

-- professional cooking appliances: hobs, deep-fryers, grills, woks, pots, rotisseries, etc.;
+- professional cooking appliances: hobs, deep-fryers, grills, woks, rotisseries, etc.;

 - appliances for washing (washing machines) or for drying (dryers);

 You must have all these appliances inspected, to be certain they run properly and safely after the conversion.

 The conversion to rich gas only affects natural gas.
 It does not affect appliances running on gas in bottles (propane or butane) or on gas used by vehicles (LPG, CNG).

 Are you unsure if your business is located in a municipality that will convert to rich gas?
 You can check to see if your municipality is affected by entering your postcode in the search field at the bottom of this page.

 If you are affected, your distribution network operator and/or your supplier will notify you well in advance.
 Once you have been notified, and before the actual conversion, you will have to call on an ‘authorised technician’ to inspect, and possibly to adjust, all your gas appliances.
 This way you can be sure that the appliances will continue to run properly and safely on rich gas.